 When last we checked the times were 10am and 2pm, and the Gate Guard Duty Performance at 11am and 1pm.
 Please double check the official times here so that you are not disappointed.
 There is also audio commentary and a free guided tour at 11am, 1,30pm and 3,30pm.

-The complex is the top attraction in Seoul beautiful all year long and you can easily spend half the day exploring the expansive grounds.
+The complex is the top attraction in Seoul, beautiful all year long and you can easily spend half the day exploring the expansive grounds.
 It is highly Instagrammable, so make sure you bring your portable charger for your phone!
+Read more useful insights about visiting this historic national treasure in Tripadvisor.

 Walk around Jongno in Hanbok (traditional Korean dress)